 The bed size cutoff points were chosen so that approximately one-third of the hospitals in a given region, location and teaching status combination would be in each bed size category (small, medium or large).
 Different cutoff points for rural, urban nonteaching, and urban teaching hospitals were used because hospitals in those categories tend to be small, medium, and large, respectively.
 For example, a medium-sized teaching hospital would be considered a rather large rural hospital.
 Further, the size distribution is different among regions for each of the urban/teaching categories.
 For example, teaching hospitals tend to be smaller in the West than they are in the South.
 Using differing cutoff points in this manner avoids strata with small numbers of hospitals in them.

 Rural hospitals were not split according to teaching status, because rural teaching hospitals were rare.
-For example, in 1999 there were only 63 rural teaching hospitals, a little over 1% of the total hospital universe.
+For example, in 2000 rural teaching hospitals were less than 1% of the total hospital universe.
 The bed size categories were defined within location and teaching status because they would otherwise have been redundant.
-Rural hospitals tend to be small; urban nonteaching hospitals tend to be medium-sized; and urban teaching hospitals tend to be large.
+Rural hospitals tend to be small; urban non-teaching hospitals tend to be medium-sized; and urban teaching hospitals tend to be large.
 Yet it was important to recognize gradations of size within these types of hospitals.
 For example, in serving rural discharges, the role of "large" rural hospitals (particularly rural referral centers) often differs from the role of "small" rural hospitals.